 Generators are usually called through a for loop.
-The syntax is similar to the traditional function, just the yield instruction substitutes return.
+The syntax is similar to the traditional function, but with the yield instruction substituting for return.
 In each new iteraction, yield returns the next value.

 def gen_pares(): """ Generates even numbers from 0 to 20 """ i = 0 while i <= 20: yield i i += 2 # Shows each number and goes to the next for n in gen_pares(): print n